Today's Top Gainer

 The Group has a strong in-house legal team and is proactive in ensuring that we take most suitable legal advice from leading law practitioners, as may be required.
 Where appropriate, and in the context of commercial disputes with private parties, the Group also considers and explores out of court settlements under advice.

-13. Geopolitical risk: Over the years, geopolitical landscape has considerably changed.
-While the country has witnessed improvement in the geopolitical landscape in the east, countries in the north and west have taken significant steps in altering the geopolitics for India, thus increasing the risks that may impact the Groups businesses, particularly in the airport sector.
-Rise in protectionism in Western nations and recent developments like One Belt One Road (OBOR) and its implications could have long term consequences for industrial development in India, thus affecting some of the Groups businesses.
+15. Geopolitical Risk: In the past year, unexpected geopolitical changes have heightened the risk of conflicts between nations in the countrys neighborhood.
+India is affected by these geopolitical uncertainties and airports sector is faced with uncertainties that may affect air traffic.
+Rise in protectionism in Western nations, particularly US tariff hikes, has resulted in a trade war that continues to escalate and could have unforeseen long term consequences for industrial development in India, thus affecting some of the Groups businesses.
 The Group relies on the governments proactive role in protecting the interests of Indian industries arising out of changing geopolitical landscape.

-14. Socio-economic risks: Despite efforts from the government, businesses and organizations, socio-economic conditions of a large section of the civil society have not improved over the past years.
+16. Socio-economic Risks: Despite efforts from the government, businesses and organizations, socio-economic conditions of a large section of the civil society have not improved over the past years.
 Several factors like widening inequality gap, dislocation of vulnerable sections of the society, loss of livelihood disruption and an increase in fear of social and communal disharmony have aggravated the risk of disruption to businesses.
 The Groups businesses in transportation sector stand exposed to risks from changing socio-economic landscape in the country.
-To mitigate risks to our businesses arising from socioeconomic issues, the Group takes proactive steps in engaging with affected people as well as customers.
+To mitigate risks to our businesses arising from socio- economic issues, the Group takes proactive steps in engaging with affected people as well as customers.

 Internal control systems and their adequacy

-The Companys internal financial control framework, established in accordance with the COSO framework is adequate to ensure its operational, compliance and reporting objectives are achieved.
-The Companys internal financial control framework is based on the three lines of defense model.
+The Companys internal financial control framework, established in accordance with the COSO framework to ensure the adequacy of design and operating effectiveness of operational, financial and compliance controls.
+The effectiveness of the internal controls is continuously monitored by the Management Assurance Group (MAG).

 The effectiveness of the internal controls is continuously monitored by the MAG.
 MAGs main objective is to provide to the Audit Committee, an independent, objective and reasonable assurance of the Companys risk management, control compliance and governance framework.
 MAG continuously assesses opportunities for improvement in all business processes, systems and controls and provides recommendations which add value to the Company.
 It also follows up on the implementation of corrective actions and improvements after the review by Senior Management and the Audit Committee.